Small but perfectly formed, Ecuador actually is at the centre of the world.

-With its breadth of plant and animal species, Ecuador’s biodiversity is the stuff of legends.
-Mindo’s cloud forests harbour hummingbirds and butterflies, orchids and bromeliads, and its moisture-laden air ensures that ferns and mosses thrive.
-The Amazon is no less exuberant, here armadillo, sloth and tapir amble among ancient trees, while colourful macaws dart through the canopy… not to mention the incredible Galapagos Islands 1000km off the coast.
+With its sheer breadth of plant, animal and bird species, Ecuador’s biodiversity is the stuff of legends amongst naturalists and wildlife photographers.
+Mindo’s cloud forests harbour hummingbirds and butterflies, orchids and bromeliads, and its moisture-laden air ensures that ferns, mosses and lichens thrive.
+The Amazon is no less exuberant, here armadillo, sloth and tapir pick their way amongst ancient trees and tropical blooms, while colourful macaws dart amidst the canopy… not to mention the incredible Galapagos Islands some 1000km off the Pacific coast.

 The captivating colonial centre of Quito was one of the very first World Heritage Sites listed by UNESCO back in 1978.
 Hemmed in by Andean peaks at an elevation of 2850m, you’ll need to take things easy as you walk the cobbled streets of the old town.
 As you meander you’ll discover stately plazas, well-preserved mansions and a splendid baroque cathedral.
 Ecuador’s indigenous culture is strong here too, where women head to the markets wearing bowler hats and colourful Andean dress.